Twenty-seventh meeting, 29 May - 1 June, 2018

 Certara University is running a two-day Phoenix NLME course on Monday and Tuesday 28-29 May.
 Phoenix NLME is a “full package” software that can be used during the entire drug development stage for optimal PK/PD modeling and simulation performance.
 Phoenix NLME is the only program that dynamically uses 3 different connected modes of analysis (built-in, graphical and textual).
 Built-in models are library models that can automatically be transformed into graphical and/or textual mode for use if needed.
 Graphical models are also automatically translated into textual mode for use.
 In other words, users can chose a model from an extensive model library (Built-in mode), draw the model using a graphical editor (graphical mode) or write it using code (textual mode).
 In the background, all model building modes in Phoenix NLME use the Phoenix Modeling Language (PML), similar to the NONMEM control stream.
 These unique characteristics make the Phoenix NLME software the easiest program to be used for optimal model building strategy.

 The 2 days course will on the first day introduce the main concepts of Population PK/PD with hands on based on case studies but that focus on standard PK/PD continuous responses (Drug, biomarkers, etc,).
 On the second day, basic theory on categorical responses, count data and time to events will be taught.
-Finally, most of Day 2 will focus on hands on based on real case studies.
+We provide a unique opportunity to bring your own complex PK/PD model based data and get private consulting during the hands on part of the advanced course: after a half day focusing on the population analysis theoretical aspects, the instructor will provide a private consulting type of service during the hands on part of the workshop.
 Cost will be $995 USD; please email info@CertaraUniversity.com to register.

 ICON will present a one-day NONMEM 7 course on Monday 28 May.
 Workshop attendees will be instructed on how to implement the FAST FOCEI algorithm (new in NONMEM 7.4), how to use Monte Carlo importance sampling, stochastic approximation E-M methods, and full Bayesian methods, both traditional Gibbs Bayesian and Hamiltonian no U-turn sampling (new in NONMEM 7.4).
 Parallel computing and dynamic memory allocation for efficient memory usage will also be described as well as additional new features of NONMEM 7.4.
 The features of PDx-POP 5.2, the graphical interface for NONMEM 7, will also be demonstrated.
 Cost will be $500 for industry, $250 for academia, and $100 for students.
 For details and registration contact Lisa Wilhelm-Lear @ Lisa.Wilhelm@iconplc.com.
 The details can be found here.